a34729t/SwiftMessagePosting/README.md

 ### TODO

+Comments:
 * Refactor MPPost and MPComment (and the associated code in EditPostVC, which should be in the model objects)
 * When typing a comment, does not always immediately show in ViewPostTVC
+* Rename ViewPostTVC to PostDetailTVC

+Networking:
 * Figure out the network queue, which we really do want to use!
-* Rename ViewPostTVC to PostDetailTVC
+* Add reachability check on post/comment creation (once network stuff works)

+Future:
+* Need some sort of custom UITextView with proper text alignment, size, placeholder text, etc.
+* Make UI suck less in general
 * Comment limit is 1000 right now... pagination?
-* Make UI suck less in general
 * Fix up the post details page - comment background should be different
 * What should go in the menu?
-* Add reachability check on post/comment creation
+* Investigate finding/writing PFObject category that is NSCoding/CoreData compatible.

 ### DONE